jaescalo/terraform-akamai-examples/README.md

 3. #### Different Rule Tree with Terraform Templates Manage or onboard multiple properties that have a different rule trees onto Akamai by using the Terraform `template_file` resource instead of the Akamai Provider's `akamai_property_rules_template` resource.
 When using the `template_file` resource there's a bit more flexibility when building properties that differ in the rules.
 Also, the template file syntax will change and we'll call the file `main.tfjson` instead of the traditional `main.json`.

-    Modules in TF are pieces of code that can be reused by parameterizing them and calling them within our main Terraform code.
-By practice the modules are created in the `/modules/` folder and they look just like normal HCL.

 ## 3. Declarative Rule Tree
 As of Akamai TF Provider version 3.5.0 (March 30th 2023) the property can be fully expressed in HCL (Hashicorp Configuration Language).